 Unknown proofs were produced

 Image size: 13 ¾" x 20"

 Editor's note: this print is not individually numbered or signed; the writing along the bottom was signed in the plate.
-Originally owned and commissioned for reproduction by Alaska Federal Savings and Loan, a bank which was later acquired by Northrim Bank, it was offered for free as part of a "suite" of other Alaskan-artist lithographs for a $500 deposit to an account with the bank.
+Originally owned and commissioned for reproduction by Alaska Federal Savings and Loan (later acquired by Northrim Bank), it was offered for free as part of a "suite" of other Alaskan-artist lithographs for a $500 deposit to an account with the bank.

 DeArmond had said "(it) was done from old engravings of that period combined with my own memories of Sitka.
 It shows Baranof's Castle and a small part of the town and the old Russian Church which was built much closer to the shore than the present site of the Cathedral."